dexie/dexie-website/cloud/docs/access-control.md

 import Dexie from "dexie";
 import dexieCloud from "dexie-cloud-addon";

-const db = new Dexie('myDB', {addons: [dexieCloud]});
+const db = new Dexie("myDB", { addons: [dexieCloud] });
 db.version(2).stores({
   // Application tables
-  todoLists: 'id, title',
+  todoLists: "id, title",
-  todoItems: 'id, title, done, todoListId',
+  todoItems: "id, title, done, todoListId",

   // Access Control tables
-  realms: 'realmId',
+  realms: "realmId",
-  members: '[realmId+email]',
+  members: "[realmId+email]",
-  roles: '[realmId+name]'
+  roles: "[realmId+name]"
 });
 ```

-*Access Control tables needs to be spelled exactly as in this sample and their primary keys needs to be spelled exactly the same.
+_Access Control tables needs to be spelled exactly as in this sample and their primary keys needs to be spelled exactly the same.
 On top of that, you are free to index those properties you will need to query.
-The properties of objects in these tables are documented under each table below.*
+The properties of objects in these tables are documented under each table below._

 We will walk through how to use these tables to share objects to others.